 Key Stage 4

-Students choose their Key Stage 4 Options in Year 9.
 All students in Years 10 and 11 study a Core Curriculum comprising the following subjects:

 Core Curriculum

-- English Language and English Literature
+• English Language (GCSE) and English Literature (GCSE)

-- Maths
+• Maths

-- Science (which may be studied as three individual Sciences, Biology, Chemistry and Physics or the new double award Science Trilogy qualification)
+• Science (which may be studied as three individual Sciences, Biology, Chemistry and Physics or the new double award Science Trilogy qualification)

-- Physical Education (non-GCSE)
+• Physical Education (non-GCSE)

-- Personal Development including citizenship, sex and careers education (non-GCSE)
+• Personal Development including citizenship, sex and careers education (non-GCSE)

 The English Baccalaureate Pathway (EBACC):

 The English Baccalaureate Pathway (EBACC) is taking increasing importance and may become a required entry qualification for certain courses and universities in the future.
-In light of this, we encourage all students capable of achieving the EBACC qualification to study the required courses within their GCSE options.
+In light of this, we encourage all students capable of achieving the EBACC qualification to study the required combination of courses within their GCSE options.

 The Exmouth Baccalaureate Pathway: